gokulbeeshman/ultimate-comics-scraper/README.md

 ### Usage instructions:

-Use
+Use the foll if you don't have the Beautiful Soup library
 > pip install BeautifulSoup4
-if you don't have the Beautiful Soup library

 Code written for Python 3.
 May need some minor changes for working in Python 2 Worse, there wasn't any good way for browsing the comics.
 Valuable extra jokes like XKCD's alt text were lost.